• Skip to primary navigation

 Pour 3tbs boiling water into a heatproof jug and sprinkle the gelatine on the service.
 Whisk with a fork until dissolved.
 Set aside.

 Using an electric mixer, whip 300ml of cream and set aside.
 Then beat the cream cheese, sugar and vanilla until light and fluffy.
-Add the ginger syrup and mix until combined.
+Add the ginger syrup and pureed nectarines and mix until combined.

 Microwave the gelatine mixture until liquid, then gradually beat the gelatine mixture into the cheesecake mix.
 Fold in the whipped cream.